Osteoporosis/Bone Density Screenings Banner

 Add on a DEXA body composition scan

-Also known as dual-energy X-ray absorptiometry, a DEXA body scan essentially gives you a detailed snapshot of how your body weight breaks down into fat and lean tissue.
+Also known as dual-energy x-ray absorptiometry, a DEXA body scan essentially gives you a detailed snapshot of how your body weight breaks down into fat and lean tissue.
 It is considered the “gold standard” of measurement if you are trying to lose fat, gain muscle, or both.
-The body composition scan is a $75 out of pocket expense and is not covered by insurance.
+The body composition scan is a $75 out-of-pocket expense, requires an order from your ARC physician or advanced practice clinician (APC), and is not covered by insurance.
 Learn more.